 - Staying Informed – News broadcasts, online articles, websites and social media are all pitching in to keep citizens up to date with the latest news.
 Digital communications have shifted dramatically over the years to accommodate for new abilities and needs.
 It would be challenging, if not near impossible, to coordinate a national response if we didn’t have a way to broadcast information quickly to the masses.

 - Alleviate fear – Additionally, the fear of the unknown is lessened when people have information about what they can do to prepare and help stop the spread.
 However, we still need to acknowledge the ability for the news media to prey on fear and stir up panic.
 With the declining interest in paid news media, news outlets are jumping on the chance to glue eyeballs to screens and drive up clicks.
-People are sharing tips on how to focus on self-care and ways to adjust and combat anxiety.
+However, other people are using technology to share tips that focus on self-care, ways to adjust to a “new normal,” and methods to combat anxiety.

 - Track the spread – One of the most useful benefits of technology has been finding ways to monitor the spread of the coronavirus.
 Additionally, researchers are utilizing the technology at their disposal to learn how to combat COVID-19 while searching for useful treatment and prevention options.
 The usefulness of communicating with the public is paired with the responsibility of sharing truthful information and not inciting panic.
 The spread of misinformation can be detrimental and put additional strain on an already adversely impacted national infrastructure.